epam/ai-dial/docs/tutorials/enable-publications.md

 ### Step 1: Users

-Create configurations for your users in your identity service provider (IDP) and configure AI DIAL to work with it.
+Create user hierarchy (including claims) in your identity service provider (IDP) and configure AI DIAL to work with it.
 Refer to [Web Auth](../Auth/Web/overview) to view the supported IDPs and configuration guidelines.

 ### Step 2: AI DIAL Core